Partitions

 Request a specific partition for the resource allocation. |

-For example request resource from the debug partition:
+For example to request allocating resources from the debug partition:

-sbatch --partition=debug ...Overwrite the default partition configuration with following environment variables:
+sbatch --partition=debug ...You can also overwrite the default partition configuration with the following environment variables:

 | Variable | Description |